mr6r4y/penlib/README.md

 # penlib

-A Python package containing functions used during penetration testing via DreamPie or Burp
+Compilation with scripts used for security and penetration testing.